Mogake – Hakusan’s Representative Works

 He said that in 1930’s – 1940’s there were many craftsman moving from one area to another for improving their skill and technique and for better job.

 Tokoname city is facing to the ocean.
-Seaweed teapots are unique and seen in Tokoname area.
+Seaweed teapots are unique and only seen in Tokoname area.

 Artists go to sea and pick seaweed by themselves.

 Spring seaweed is soft and thin and makes beautiful pattern.
-So Artists go pick seaweed on a spring day when tide is low.
+So that Tokoname artists go pick seaweed on a spring day when tide is low.

 In history, seaweed teapot were already seen in mid 1800’s (Edo period).
 Mogake (seaweed teapot) is a traditional technique.